drewstaylor/proj-nft-marketplace-helpers/minter-contract/whitelist-minter.md

                     // and withdraws funds accrued from minting

     "supply": u64,  // max possible mints

-    "whitelist_expiration": u64,    // a date in seconds, after which whitelisting
-                                    // permissions no longer enforced (e.g. public minting)

     "whitelist_allowance": u64, // max nfts that can be minted by `whitelist` members "whitelist": Vec<Addr>,     // array of whitelisted addresses